Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Abstract

 \section{Abstract}

 The positive and negative energy modes of a field theory in $\kappa$-Minkowski/$\kappa$-Poincar\'e noncommutative spacetime have very different symmetry properties.
 This can be understood geometrically by considering that they span two distinct sectors of a curved momentum space.
-It seems that because of this asymmetry, charge conjugation and Poincar\'e invariance are incompatible.
-However, the structure of momentum space suggests that time reversal could be deformed so that the overall CPT-invariance is restored.
-We test these features by calculating explicitly the whole set of Noether charges associated with continuous relativistic symmetries within the canonical formalism, and study their transformation properties under deformed discrete symmetries.
+By performing an explicit direct computation of the relativistic Noether charges and their algebra within the canonical formalism, we identify a striking consequence of this asymmetry in momentum space: charge conjugation and Poincar\'e invariance are incompatible.
+We then notice how the structure of momentum space suggests that time reversal could be deformed so that the overall CPT-invariance is restored.
+We prove that this new proposal works by studying the transformation properties under deformed discrete symmetries of the new relativistic charges.